rmera/gochem/README.md

-goChem is a library fro Computational Chemistry and Biochemistry written in the Go programming language.
+goChem is a library for Computational Chemistry and Biochemistry written in the Go programming language.

 Check out www.gochem.org for more information.